DendrouLab/panpipes-tutorials/docs/refmap_pancreas/Reference mapping.md

 Reference mapping
 ===================

-Reference mapping is the process of aligning a new single cell dataset to an existing single cell atlas generated with a deep learning model that allows to see the new data in the context of a pre-genererated latent space (using the reference atlas).
+Reference mapping is the process of aligning a new single cell dataset to an existing single cell atlas generated with a deep learning model that allows to see the new data (referred to as query) in the context of a pre-genererated latent space (normally called reference).

 Panpipes supports the use of `scvi-tools` for constructing and leveraging reference models to do query to reference mapping (scvi, scanvi and TotalVI).